Frequently Asked Questions for Residence Life

 - NOT PERMITTED: Multi-arm lamps with plastic shades or halogen lamps of any kind.
 No heating or cooking equipment (other than small microwave) are to be used in student rooms for reasons of safety, health and sanitation.
 Please do not bring items with exposed heating elements (ex. electric grills, toasters, or toaster ovens).
 Appliances not approved for use in student rooms will be removed as well as items left in the bathrooms.
 Wireless routers are not permitted.

-For the Fall 2017 semester, when space permits, we have single rooms available to all students regardless of class standing.
-Please indicate your preference on your housing application.
+Single rooms are only guaranteed for senior students.
+If space permits, we are sometimes able to allow students to request a single room though it is never guaranteed.
 The Office of Residence Life reserves the right to cancel single rooms when necessary.
 All furnishings must remain in the room.

 When there is a high demand for on-campus living, Residence Life is dedicated to providing alternative living spaces rather than triples.
 If necessary, residence hall suite room or lounges can be converted for additional living space.

 Secure wireless access is available throughout campus as well as high speed Ethernet connection for each residence in the residence hall rooms.
 The ResNet Office is available to assist students in setting up their connection when they arrive on campus.

 Wireless routers are not permitted in the residence hall rooms, but secure wireless access is available in all residence halls, academic buildings, Williams Center, Starbucks, and the library.